 - Set goals to keep you motivated.
-Short-term goals, like wanting to fit into a bikini for the summer, usually don’t work as well as wanting to feel more confident or become healthier for your children’s sakes.
+Short-term goals, like wanting to fit into a bikini for the summer, usually don’t work as well as wanting to feel more confident, boost your mood, or become healthier for your children’s sakes.
 When frustration and temptation strike, concentrate on the many benefits you will reap from being healthier and leaner.

 - Use tools that help you track your progress.
 Keep a food journal and weigh yourself regularly, keeping track of each pound and inch you lose.
 By keeping track of your weight loss efforts, you’ll see the results in black and white, which will help you stay motivated.